Stockholm: Music

 As the cultural centre of Sweden, Stockholm hosts much of Sweden's influential music industry; the city hosts a variety of musical institutions and many of Sweden's most popular musicians come from Stockholm.
 Among these are world famous bands like ABBA, as well as more modern musicians like Tim Bergling, more commonly called Avicii.
 The most prestigious musical institutions in Stockholm include the Royal Swedish Opera and Royal Swedish Academy of Music, both founded in the late eighteenth century.
 Among Stockholm's most influential musical figures are Carl Michael Bellman, Joseph Martin Kraus and Jenny Lind; the former two were both classical composers, while the latter was one of Europe's most renowned opera singers.

-Stockholm first became globally prominent in modern music in the twentieth century.
-The band ABBA, one of the most popular in history, first became famous in the 1970s, after which they dominated popular music for about a decade, before becoming inactive.
+Stockholm first became globally prominent in modern music in the twentieth century with ABBA.
 Other popular bands and musicians formed in the twentieth century include Roxette and Kent, of which the former was most well known internationally while the latter remained popular in Sweden into the twenty-first century, when they ended the band in 2016.

 In the twenty-first century, Stockholm has played host to several influential musicians.
 Max Martin, who began his career in the late twentieth century, is one of the world's most influential songwriters; he remains based in Stockholm.
-Another popular musician was Tim Bergling, better known as Avicii, who became famous in 2013 for his electronic music; he committed suicide in 2018.
 Other popular modern musicians include Robyn, as well as Eurovision winners Måns Zelmerlöw and Loreen.
 Allsång på Skansen, Sweden's most prominent music festival, is hosted in Stockholm.